melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 What about CUDA?
 Well, one way to solve it is to package CUDA Toolkit and supporting libraries in a Docker image, which is exactly what [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda/) is about.
-And then build another Docker image on top of that, installing your favorite flavor of Python and package management tools:
+And then build another Docker image on top of that, installing your favourite flavour of Python and package management tools:

     :::Dockerfile